mtolly/onyx/README.md

   2. In the extracted files, find the folder for the song you want.

-  3. The file `Makefile` contains numbers for how to modify your audio.
+  3. The file `song.yml` contains numbers for how to modify your audio.
     Use [Audacity][] to pad, fade, or trim the audio as necessary, and also mix it with the file `gen/album/Xp/countin.wav` from the song folder, where `X` is the number of kick pedals you'd like, 1 or 2.